structured-query-language/structured-query-language.github.io/ASOF-join.md

 > Note that the `transaction_timestamp` from `stock_portfolio` does not align with the `stock_price_asof` in the `stock_prices` table.

-## ASOF Query
+### SQL Query
 An ASOF JOIN query can look like the following:

-### SQL Query

 ```sql
 select